 T1 vs E1 Trunk Lines

-Primary Rate Interface's are an end-to-end managed service that provide a lot of value once in place.
+Primary Rate interfaces are an end-to-end managed service that provides a lot of value once in place.
 They require an investment in fixed infrastructure but once that infrastructure is in place there are many benefits to reap from a primary rate interface.

 Primary Rate Interface lines provide stability by being powered from the central office which allows them to stay up during power failures.
 They are also digital which makes troubleshooting any issues easy and efficient compared to analog trunk lines.